We are a certified Continuing Education provider for

 - Increased competition for talent among employers > drastically lower unemployment rates > increased candidate employment options

 - Level of hire.
 The lower the level of the position, the more upfront testing you can get away with.
-The higher the level talent the less upfront testing is recommended and more candidate engagement will be needed
+The higher the level of talent the less upfront testing is recommended and more candidate engagement will be needed

-More generally, if you are getting a ton of applicants (say 300-500 per month), then asking the best of your talent pool to complete a short 10-minute sales skill tests can be helpful in trimming your talent pool to some better-qualified candidates.
+More generally, if you are getting a ton of applicants (say 300-500 per month), then asking the best of your talent pool to complete a short 10-minute sales skill test can be helpful in trimming your talent pool to some better-qualified candidates.

 Quick on the Draw

 Keep in mind too, that you have about 24 hours max to respond to applications and ask candidates to complete this testing task or even ask them for a phone interview without having a substantial drop off in candidate engagement (ie: tests completed and responses to interview requests).

 Ideally, we’d spend some time ranking our candidates right away.
-We’d reach out to connect with our 4 and 5 star candidates to schedule a short 15-30 minute phone interview within 24 – 48 hours max from the time they apply.
+We’d reach out to connect with our 4 and 5-star candidates to schedule a short 15-30 minute phone interview within 24 – 48 hours max from the time they apply.

 This does a couple of things:

-- Massively improves your candidate’s experience and gives them a chance to get to know you, which further engages them in the opportunity
+- Massively improves your candidate’s experience and gives them a chance to get to know you, which further engages them in the opportunity.

-- Weed out the ones that look okay from a resume standpoint but are really duds
+- Weed out the ones that look okay from a resume standpoint but are really duds.

 - Improves your interviewing skills dramatically in a short period of time.

-- You learn to ask the important questions, getting to the root of the issue quickly
+- You learn to ask the important questions, getting to the root of the issue quickly.

-- Accelerates your overall hiring process by at least 1 week, if not more
+- Accelerates your overall hiring process by at least 1 week, if not more.

-- Ensures you don’t miss out on the best talent
+- Ensures you don’t miss out on the best talent.

-- Typically the less desirable talent are those likely to engage in testing, long applications or other impersonal screening tactics
+- Typically the less desirable talent are those likely to engage in testing, long applications, or other impersonal screening tactics.

-- Allows you to screen as many as 60 candidates per week (30 hours of work) lighting fast
+- Allows you to screen as many as 60 candidates per week (30 hours of work) lighting fast.

-In the end, executing a top quality search campaign has a lot of nuance to it.
+In the end, executing a top-quality search campaign has a lot of nuance to it.
 If you’re interested in reviewing some of the more detailed best practices for hiring and screening your talent pool that will really elevate your ability to capture the best talent available on the market, get in touch with us!